 Valérie Pécresse - Les Républicains

-Valérie Pécresse was picked by members of right-wing party Les Républicains to be their first female candidate in France's presidential election.
+Valérie Pécresse was picked by members of the right-wing party Les Républicains to be their first female candidate in France's presidential election.

 The head of the populous Ile-De-France region, in which Paris is located, is also a two-time minister for higher education and budget.